 As a consequence of the Proposal, legislation would enable a new nicotine product to become established on the Finnish market.
 This is likely to lead to other nicotine products being sought to be brought to market in the future.
-New products such as nicotine-containing gummy bears and heated herbal products are already on sale in some EU Member States, for example.
+New products such as nicotine-containing gummy bears and heated products of plant origin are already on sale in some EU member states, for example.
 The more nicotine products there are on the market, the more likely the health hazards caused by nicotine described in section 2 will be.